saint-angels/saint-angels.github.io/_essays/running_log.md

 If this kafkaesque application for a residency permit fails, I'd have to get out of the country.
 Part of me would really like mull over this "what if".

-Without any pressing tasks in the coming days, my mind wanders.
-Not used to this.
+Without any pressing tasks in the next few days, my mind runs like an empty blender.

 ### Day 30 04.04.2022
 In a notary office, young afgan(?) girl is leaning against the wall.
 Her hoodie says "2PAC 4ever".